A Treasury of Christmas Carols

 "I can't believe you don't have "xyz" old Christmas hymn/carol!"

-You might be surprised how often I get these kinds of indigent emails.
+You might be surprised how often I get these kinds of indignant emails.
 Hey folks, I find old hymns and carols when I find them.
 One collection leads to another (bibliographies are wonderful things) But some old collections are almost impossible to find (especially if they were published only once 150 years ago).
 Some old hymnals are even more difficult to find (for the same reason).
 Some individual hymns and carols were never published — just privately printed and distributed.

 I'm always happy to go looking, but sometimes it takes a long time to find a specific carol, hymn or collection.
 I have a large "looking for" file, and I'm always happy to add your request.
 The more details you can add (religious denomination, approximate year, location, etc), the better.
 For example, Lutheran churches that came from Scandinavian background often had different translations and tunes than Lutheran churches that came from a German tradition.